tappoz/ArduinoIoT/nrf24l01-radio/README.md

 ## Software lifecycle

 I've decided to use `platformIO` rather than the Arduino IDE.
-It's a dependency management tool similar to maven for Java or npm for node.js, I found this useful because of the RF24 library is a dependency for both the transmitter and the receiver modules.
+It's a dependency management tool similar to maven for Java or npm for node.js, I found this useful because the RF24 library is a dependency for both the transmitter and the receiver modules.
 You can check their documentation at:

 - Getting started guide: [http://docs.platformio.org/en/latest/quickstart.html](http://docs.platformio.org/en/latest/quickstart.html)
 - Dealing with libraries (dependencies): [http://docs.platformio.org/en/latest/projectconf.html#lib-install](http://docs.platformio.org/en/latest/projectconf.html#lib-install)

+To initialise a project using an Arduino UNO board:
 ```
-# to initialize the project using an Arduino UNO board
 $ platformio init --board=uno
-# this will install also the packages:
-# - toolchain-atmelavr
-# - tool-avrdude package
-# - framework-arduinoavr
-# - tool-micronucleus package
 ```

+If you dont' have all the flashing tools installed yet, then `platformIO` installs also:
+ - toolchain-atmelavr
+ - tool-avrdude package
+ - framework-arduinoavr
+ - tool-micronucleus package

 ### Checking the USB / serial ports